NVIDIA/NeMo/docs/sources/source/nlp/bert_pretraining.rst

     cd examples/nlp/language_modeling
     python bert_pretraining.py --config_file bert-config.json [args]

-The BERT configuration files can be found in the NGC model repositories, see :ref:`bert_model_links`.
+The BERT configuration files can be found in the NGC model repositories, see :ref:`pretrained_models`.

 For multi-GPU training with ``x`` GPUs, the script can be started with